Visit Iceland On A Budget | Tips To Save You Money

 Plan an itinerary, do your research, and avoid the need to pay for a tour guide where possible.
 For safety reasons, certain activities, such as glacier hikes or whale watching, can only be undertaken through an experienced tour.

-Consider booking a free city tour in Reykjavik to learn from a local and pay what you can afford!
+Consider booking a free city tour in Reykjavik to learn from a local.
+It’s worth noting that while they are free, the guides are not paid and rely on donations, so do pay what you can afford if you enjoy the tour.

 Many of Iceland’s natural attractions, from hiking to exploring waterfalls, geothermal geysers, hot springs, and beaches, are free to access without an entrance fee (most have car parking charges).
 Prioritise these to protect your budget and negotiate group discounts for tours and excursions.